Nexus Academy | Personalized Drug & Alcohol Rehab

 Teen Anxiety Therapy

 Numerous types of therapy are effective in helping with teen anxiety and comorbidities.
-But, cognitive behavioral therapy (CBT) is the “best and most evidenced” type of treatment for anxiety.
+But, cognitive behavioral therapy (CBT) is one of the best evidence-based forms of treatment for anxiety.

 Acceptance and Commitment Therapy (ACT) is another great form of counseling that has been shown to have profound effects on teens struggling with anxiety.
 It uses mindfulness exercises and goal setting to help reduce general discomfort and anxiety symptoms.